majidln/wordpress_edd_idpay/readme.txt

 After that, if a customer is going to purchase a downloadable product which is created by Easy Digital Downloads, The IDPay payment gateway will appear and she can pay with it.

 == Changelog ==
+= 2.0.3, October 02, 2019 =
+* Fix a bug which caused notice output in payment verification

 = 2.0.2, September 02, 2019 =
 * Address a problem is payment cancellation